Misclassified Canon Lens TagInfo

 Yes, the type in TagInfo is redundant in the case of binary makernote constructs without type info, like canonFiCfg.
 For consistency, it has to correspond to the configuration in tiffimage.cpp.

-#6 Updated by Luca Fascione almost 2 years ago
+#6 Updated by Luca Fascione about 2 years ago

 thanks for the explanation, I will review my proposal patch accordingly (and while I'm at it, also recode r2962 in the same way).